cloud-bulldozer/benchmark-operator/docs/sysbench.md

 Given that you followed instructions to deploy operator, you can modify [cr.yaml](../resources/crds/ripsaw_v1alpha1_sysbench_cr.yaml)

+The optional argument **runtime_class** can be set to specify an optional runtime_class to the podSpec runtimeClassName.
+This is primarily intended for Kata containers.

 Note: please ensure you set 0 for other workloads if editing the [cr.yaml](../resources/crds/ripsaw_v1alpha1_sysbench_cr.yaml) file otherwise